How to Train a Machine Learning Model: A 2024 Step-by-Step Guide

 - Decision Trees: Used for both classification and regression.
 Create a tree-like structure to make decisions based on the values of the input features.
 Easy to interpret and visualize.
 Prone to overfitting.

-- Random Forest: An ensemble method that combines multiple decision trees to improve accuracy and reduce overfitting.
-Robust and versatile.
+- Random Forest: An ensemble method that combines multiple decision trees to improve accuracy and reduce overfitting. and versatile.

 - Support Vector Machines (SVM): Effective for both classification and regression, especially in high-dimensional spaces.
 Tries to find the optimal hyperplane to separate data points into different classes.